Opus1no2/Ifbyphone-API-Client/README.md

 ));

 ```
-Method changing is also supported:
+Method chaining is also supported:

 ```php
 <?php